The Black Hole Information Paradox: A Predictive Universe Perspective

 3.2 The Perspectival Information Channel

-The information is not lost; it is simply encoded in a variable - the context of each quantum actualization.
+On this account, the information is encoded in the context of each quantum actualization.
 An observer limited to measuring only the properties of the emitted particles will perceive thermal radiation and information loss.

 4. A Critical Consistency Check: The Page Curve